shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-microsoft-casual-games-windows-o-o-apps.md

 For information on general inventory targeting, see [Buying Microsoft Inventory](buying-microsoft-inventory.md).

-### Target Microsoft casual games in campaign setup
+### Target Microsoft Casual Games in campaign setup

 To target Microsoft Casual Games inventory when setting up a line item or campaign: